swarupkst/PetConnect-Client-side/README.md

-# 🐾 PetNest
+# 🐾 PetConnect

 ## 📌 Purpose

-PetNest is a modern pet adoption and pet management platform designed to connect pet lovers with pets in need of a home.
+PetConnect is a modern pet adoption and pet management platform designed to connect pet lovers with pets in need of a home.
 The platform allows users to browse available pets, add new pets for adoption, manage pet information, and provide a smooth experience for both adopters and pet owners.

 ## 🌐 Live Links